Apply for RMIT's Vice-Chancellor’s Research Fellowships

 The RMIT Vice-Chancellor’s Research Fellowship program aims to provide researchers from all backgrounds an opportunity to flourish whilst making a positive real-world impact.
 If you value building connections between different people and skills, seek to make a genuine difference to Australia and the world through your research, and can demonstrate creativity and imagination in your approaches, we encourage you to apply for an RMIT Vice-Chancellor’s Research Fellowship.

-Applications are now open at academic levels A through to D, in three areas of research focus: Regenerative Futures, Digital Innovation, and MedTech Innovation.
+There are three areas of research focus for this recruitment round: Regenerative Futures, Digital Innovation, and MedTech Innovation.
 Under each of these overarching research areas, specific high-priority topics are provided to focus your application on for this recruitment round.

 Regenerative futures